5 Joy Restaurant Review, Foster City

-Reviewer: Foodnut.com 5 Joy Restaurant 1489 Beach Park Blvd Foster city, CA 94404 650-345-1762 |
+Reviewer: Foodnut.com 5 Joy Restaurant 1489 Beach Park Blvd Foster city, CA 94404 650-345-1762 650-409-3975 (Fax) |

 They serve Taiwanese style Chinese food along with some Shanghainese Cuisine and Shanxi items.
-They have been in existence for over 10 years and moved to this new larger location in 2008.
-The place is a lot nicer now.
-This review encompasses experiences made over many visits, the last of which was in the middle of 2011.
+Food from Taiwan can be significantly different than other Chinese regions.
+A recent Anthony Bourdain Layover Episode sheds light on this.
+Joy has been in existence for over 10 years and moved to this new larger location in 2008.
+The restaurant is a lot nicer now though the bathroom could still use work!

-Decor, Vibe – The place is small, unremarkable, noisy but popular for get family and friend get togethers.
+Decor, Vibe – Joy is small, unremarkable, noisy but popular for get family and friend get togethers.
 Not a place for a quiet date.
 The seating outside is good for warmer summer days.
 Deep fried Stinky tofu anyone?
 This place serves up tons of it and wrecks of it when you walk in sometimes.
 Several tables of non Asians were dining helping to blend the audience.
 Servers spoke English well.

 Old 1 page Chef’s Special is shown.
 The old ones marked with 2 stars are the best.
 This site has actually translated the old menu into English

-Picks:
+Joy Food Picks:

-Dry Fried String Beans ($8.95) – Simple, fresh and good veggies.
+Dry Fried String Beans ($12.95) – Simple, fresh and good veggies.
 Not too greasy and just enough flavorings.

 Luo Bor Si Yue Tang (Shredded daikon and fish soup) ($20.95) was a huge soup with whole carp and lots of shredded daikon.
 Really flavorful soup and tender fish.
 Bones though!
 Enough to feed 4-6 people+.
 Leftovers the next day were still very tasty.
 This dish is no longer on the menu but can be advanced ordered.
+Must preorder ahead of time.

 8 Treasure Rice Pudding ($5.95) with lots of sticky rice, beans, raisins, red bean paste inside, and dried logan on top was pretty good.
 One time we got one that was not too sugary, and possessed rice was a little lumpy in spots indicating that it was not cooked long enough.
 We later found out that this is made then frozen, and later re-steamed.
+On our last visit, this was out sold out.
+This item is not on the menu.
+In 2019 they said they stopped selling it.

 Chitterlings & Pig blood stew ($9.95) is a classic Taiwanese dish that comes atop a heater candle.
 Tasty and tender guts with a good amount of spicy heat.